tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is a Network Access Control List?
 Answer: VPCs can have NACs to act as a fireall for inbound and outbound traffic.

 - Q: What is an Internet Gateway?
 An Internet Gateway is a part of a VPC that allows traffic from the VPc to talk to the Internet.

+- Q: Which AWS service or feature can assist with protecting a website that is hosted outside of AWS?
+A: AWS Web Application Firewall (WAF), if it sits in front of an application load balancer.
+The key here is "assist" and "protect".

+- Q: A company is deploying an application on Amazon EC2 that requires low-latency access to application components in an on-premises data center.
+Which AWS service or resource can the company use to extend their existing VPC to the on-premises data center?
+A: AWS Outposts.
+The keyword here is "extend".
+Services such as DirectConnect don't extend your VPC, they only give you a private connection between on-premises servers and AWS.

 ## Deployment and Automation